Gert Adendorff: Aftermath

 In the weeks after the Battle of Isandlwana Henry Charles Harford, an officer of the Natal Native Contingent, wrote an Almanac which included details of the officers and men of the NNC who had deserted, including Captain Stephenson, and those who had fought at Rorke’s Drift, which included Adendorff.
 Hartford included details of Adendorff’s next of kin and where they lived, implying that Harford had spoken to Adendorff and believed he was among the defenders.
 Harford also drew a sketch of Adendorff at Rorke’s Drift with some of his men when the NNC was disbanded and the Natives were handing in their weapons and equipment.

 Trooper Symons of the Natal Carbineers was among those with Lord Chelmsford’s relief column, and he recorded that Adendorff was present that morning.
 Adendorff took little part in the rest of the Anglo-Zulu War and left the military when the 3rd Regiment of the Natal Native Contingent was disbanded as a result of their failure at Isandlwana.

 By 1882 Adendorff was a Clerk working for the Gold Commission and living in the Newcastle area of northern Natal.
 Later he moved to the Transvaal where he married Hester Grobler, a widow.
 During the Boer War Adendorff 'surrendered' when the British forces occupied Elandsfontein in January 1901.
 The War caused him financial loss, and writing from his home in Pretoria he later claimed for the loss of a 'Scotch cart' taken by the British after his surrender as well as for a horse and two mules taken by the Transvaal Government in February and May 1900.
 Adendorff was then employed as "Responsible Clerk and JP" at the Charges Office in Elandsfontein.

 Gert Adendorff died in about 1914.

-In the film Zulu which depicts the Battle of Rorke's Drift Adendorff was portrayed by Gert van den Bergh.
+In the film Zulu, depicting the Battle of Rorke's Drift, Adendorff was portrayed by Gert van den Bergh.